TwitterArchives/KYE/readme.md

 ## CONTENT WARNING: Racism and Antisemitism

-This repository is a collection of tweets posted by the abusive Twitter troll known as "Know Your Enemy".
+This repository is a collection of tweets posted by abusive Twitter troll known under the pseudonym "Know Your Enemy".

-This user is known for racism, antisemitism, harassment, and is frequently suspended from the platform.
+This user is frequently suspended from the platform for racism, antisemitism, and harassment.

-This information was collected from volunteers to help track and document examples of abuse on Twitter's platform.
+This information was collected from volunteers to help track and document abuse on Twitter's platform.